Bashshit: British Mandate era

+Between August and October 1942 the Anders' Army ran its Junacka Szkoła Kadetów (JSK), a Young Soldiers Batalion, in Bashshit, before it moved to Qastina.

+By 1945, the population had increased to 1,620, the population being entirely Arab in ethnicity.
+The village comprised a total area of 18,553 dunums.

 A large number of inhabitants were employed in cereal farming, which occupied most of the land area.
 Some land was also allocated for irrigation and plantation, and the growing of citrus fruits and olives.

-Types of landuse in dunams by Arabs in the 1945 statistics:
+Types of land use in dunams by Arabs in the 1945 statistics:

 The land ownership of the village before occupation in dunams:

 1948 War and aftermath

 Between May 10 and May 13, 1948, the village was attacked by the 52nd and 53rd battalions of the Givati Brigade as part of Operation Barak.
 The villagers put up a major struggle, but the houses were mostly all destroyed.

 Today, there are seven Israeli settlements on the village land, including Newe Mivtach, Meshar, Kfar Mordechai, Misgav Dov, Kannot, Shedema, and Aseret.
 Of Bashshayt's former structures, three houses and a pool remain; two of the houses are deserted and an Israeli family occupies one.
 The surrounding lands today are cultivated by Israelis for agricultural production.

 The village contains an archaeological site, al-Nabi 'Ararat, which has some remaining pillars and cisterns.
 However, the site is fenced off and marked as a "dangerous building" and the cisterns are heavily populated with bats.
 The remains of a courtyard in front of the khirbat ("ruins") is heavily overgrown with weeds.